natesworks/shelly/README.md

 `\033[Xm`

-Replace 'X' with a color code from the table below:
+You can use the \\033[Xm sequence to adjust the foreground and background colors of your prompt or welcome message text.
+Simply substitute 'X' with the appropriate color code from the provided table:

 | Color Name | Foreground Color Code | Background Color Code |
 | :--------- | :-------------------- | :-------------------- |